-Andy is a DC native and has spent countless hours exploring the Chesapeake Bay.
-He and his wife Valerie are proud parents of a daughter who attends high school in the DC Public Schools.
+Andy is a DC native and has spent countless hours exploring the Chesapeake Bay with his wife and daughter.

 Director of Corporate Partnerships

-Andrea works to help our corporate partners achieve their business goals while providing value to our members.
-She joined the Exponent Philanthropy team in September 2015 and loves the challenge of finding the value proposition on both sides of a partnership and thrives as a liaison to our partners.
+Andrea works to help our corporate partners achieve their business goals and provide value to our members.
+She loves the challenge of finding the value proposition on both sides of a partnership and thrives as a liaison to our partners.
 Much of Andrea’s career has been in the patient advocacy space, with a special focus on colon cancer.

-When Andrea is not making deep connections with people, she can be found in her kitchen trying new recipes.
-She also eagerly anticipates the start of college football season each year.
-In her spare time, she can be found spending time with her family including two college-age daughters and two rambunctious Labrador Retrievers.
+When she isn’t making deep connections with people, Andrea can be found in her kitchen trying new recipes or enjoying college football with her family including two college-age daughters and two rambunctious Labrador Retrievers.

 Director of Membership

 Na’Denna has a passion for supporting professionals that provide essential services to communities around the globe and is exploring the art of storytelling in her free time.

-Marice joined Exponent Philanthropy in January 2016 and coordinates the membership renewal and new member application processes.
-In addition, she is responsible for maintaining accurate database records, membership invoices, and ensuring all Exponent Philanthropy members’ inquiries and needs are met in a timely manner.
-Prior to joining Exponent Philanthropy, Marice worked at National Housing Conference, supporting its membership and events departments.
-Marice holds an MS in conflict analysis and resolution from George Mason University, and a BA in international studies from Berry College.
-She is passionate about supporting the development of community focused nonprofits both locally and internationally.
-In her free time, she enjoys cooking, baking, and running.
+Prior to joining Exponent Philanthropy, Marice worked at the National Housing Conference, supporting its membership and events departments.
+She holds an MS in conflict analysis and resolution from George Mason University, and a BA in international studies from Berry College.

 Program Manager, Volunteer Engagement

-Nikki creates avenues for members to engage with our staff, one another, and peers in the field of philanthropy.
-A member of our Educational Programs Team, she also manages our Local Programs.
-Before joining Exponent Philanthropy, Nikki worked collaboratively with several small nonprofits in New Haven, CT, as an AmeriCorps volunteer and program coordinator at Squash Haven, a thriving youth development organization.
+Nikki creates avenues for members to engage with our staff, one another, and peers in the field of philanthropy by managing our Local Engagement Programs.
+Before joining Exponent Philanthropy, she worked collaboratively with several small nonprofits in New Haven, CT as an AmeriCorps volunteer and program coordinator at Squash Haven, a thriving youth development organization.
 She received her bachelor’s degree in psychology with a concentration in leadership and service from Mercer University.

 Nikki gives time, talent, and treasure to her church community and to organizations that support social justice, education, and music.
-She enjoys taking advantage of all the DC area has to offer with her husband and young daughter.
+She enjoys taking advantage of all the DC area has to offer with her husband and two young children.